-“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery
+“ “He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 The Global Scavenger Hunt Packing List:

 ◊ allergies?
-EpiPen, eye drops, decongestants, nasal sprays, antihistamines
+EpiPen, decongestants, histamines

-◊ eye wear (glasses or contacts)
+◊ eyewear (glasses or contacts, sunglasses)

 ◊ sun protection (waterproof & SPF 30)